wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 auth_user_external_auth_authorized
 ----------------------------------

-This event is sent when a user authorizes an oauth2 request on an external authentification plugin.
+This event is sent when a user authorizes an oauth2 request on an external authentication plugin.

 * routing_key: auth.users.{user_uuid}.external.{external_auth_name}.authorized
 * event specific data: